huhamhire/air-co2-exporter/README.md

 ### Systemd

-If you perferred to manage `air_co2_exporter` by systemd, a systemd unit file should be created.
+If you preferred to manage `air_co2_exporter` by systemd, a systemd unit file should be created.

 * `/etc/systemd/system/air_co2_exporter.service`